 Lady ferns do well with some protection from the direct noonday sun.
 Excessive hot sunlight will cause crispy browning of the individual leaves of the fronds.

 Even so, Lady fern is a good choice for exposed settings such as mountainsides and along the seaside.

 For warmer settings, choose the Southern Lady fern (Athyrium asplenioides) which is a bit more heat and sun-hardy.

 Both of these compact ferns grow to be approximately 2′ feet high.
 Both are winter hardy down to USDA hardiness zone 4.

-Ostrich fern (Matteuccia struthiopteris) can tolerate full sun in many parts of North America.
+Ostrich fern (Matteuccia struthiopteris) can tolerate the sun in many parts of North America.
 Bear in mind that full sun in states such as Texas is quite different than full sun and states such as Minnesota.

 In very hot states, it would be wise to provide some protection from the noonday and harsh afternoon sun.

 Ostrich fern is a tall, slim plant that grows to be approximately 5′ feet high.
 Under ideal conditions, this tall, bright green plant spreads very easily through rhizomes.
 It is a good choice as a tall border or privacy hedge.

 This deciduous fern is winter hardy down to USDA hardiness zone 3.